pingcap/docs/op-guide/binary-deployment.md

     ```

 **Note:**
-- If you start TiKV or deploying PD in the production environment, it is highly recommended to specify the path for the configuration file using the `--config` flag.
+- If you start TiKV or deploy PD in the production environment, it is highly recommended to specify the path for the configuration file using the `--config` flag.
 If the flag is not set, TiKV or PD does not read the configuration file.
 - If you use `nohup` to start the cluster in the production environment, write the startup commands in a script and then run the script.
 If not, the `nohup` process might abort because it receives exceptions when the Shell command exits.
 For more information, see [the TiDB/TiKV/PD process aborts unexpectedly](/./trouble-shooting.md#the-tidbtikvpd-process-aborts-unexpectedly).

 ## Multiple Nodes Cluster Deployment for Test